-The UGC Junior Golf Society in partnership with KIDSAFE provides inner-city elementary school children with an introduction to the wonderful game of golf by providing the facilities, equipment, instruction and refreshments in a relaxed and supervised environment.
+The UGC Junior Golf Society in partnership with KIDSAFE and other schools, provides inner-city elementary school children with an introduction to the wonderful game of golf by providing the facilities, equipment, instruction and refreshments in a relaxed and supervised environment.

-- supported KidSafe inner city school kids with this program for the majority of the 16 years, starting from inception of the Junior Golf Society
+- supported KidSafe and under- served elementary school children with this program starting from inception of the Junior Golf Society

-- delivered golf instruction beginning in 2014 to the grade 7 classes of Grandview elementary school for the Fall and Spring sessions and beginning in 2019, delivered alternating sessions with the grade 7 classes of Strathcona elementary school
+- delivered golf instruction beginning in 2014 to grade 5, 6, and 7 classes of Grandview elementary school for the Fall and Spring sessions and in 2019 for a couple of years, delivered alternating sessions with the grade 7 classes of Strathcona elementary school

 - donated surplus golf equipment in 2014 to BC Special Olympics and First Tee of Greater Vancouver